Introduction - new Denza Z

 Interior and exterior design

-You can’t launch a car these days without having some kind of overarching design philosophy that keeps the marketing folk in work.
-The Z’s design follows Denza’s ‘Technology Drives Elegance’ philosophy, which, apparently, is immediately obvious in its front air intake, which feeds the airflow over the bonnet.
+I've noticed that you can’t launch a car these days without having some kind of overarching design philosophy that keeps the marketing folk in work.
+The Z’s design follows Denza’s ‘Technology Drives Elegance’ philosophy, which, apparently, is immediately obvious in the front air intake that feeds airflow over the bonnet.

-To my eyes, it’s just a lovely, unusually coherent piece of design.
-BYD has been guilty of making its designs a little too fussy, but the Z isn’t.
+To my eyes, it’s just a lovely, coherent piece of design.
 Penned under the design direction of Wolfgang Egger (ex Lamborghini, Audi and Alfa Romeo), it’s smooth, nicely proportioned and just looks like a sports car should.
 It’s perhaps a little too generic and simple in places, but overall, it’s a striking package.
+Which looks better - this or the Ferrari Luce?
+I mean, I actually like the ultra-modern, unusual looks of the Luce, but I'll let you guys decide on that one.

-Inside, the Z ticks all the right boxes.
-Like the exterior, it strikes a good balance between form and function.
-There’s no plastic swoopiness for the sake of it, no Atto 3-like guitar strings on the door pockets.
+Inside, the Z strikes a good balance between form and function.
+There are no Atto 3-like guitar strings on the door pockets, which is a bit of a relief.
 What you do get is a proper supercar interior with some lovely, high-end materials and a snug-but-not-cramped feel.
 Almost every surface is swathed in carbon fibre, suede-effect fabric or real metal.
 And, praise be, Denza is planning to offer the Z with no fewer than ten colour choices.
+I absolutely love the teal and yellow finish in the Denza Z Spider that I sat in at Goodwood!

 Tech features include an 8.88-inch digital instrument cluster ahead of the steering wheel and a 12.8-inch infotainment screen with Google built-in.
 There’s also a digital rear-view mirror, wireless phone charging, and a Devialet audio system with a spherical central speaker module.

 The seats offer 8-way power adjustment, ventilation, heating, and massage, plus headrest-integrated speakers.
-The Coupe and Spider add active lateral bolster support for cornering, giving you a welcome shove in the kidneys when you enter a corner at speed.
+There's also lateral bolster support for cornering, giving you a welcome shove in the kidneys when you enter a corner at speed.
 Sounds horrible, but actually works surprisingly well.

-The Racing variant adds a carbon-fibre front splitter, underfloor vortex generators, and an optional adjustable carbon rear wing, which, according to Denza, generates up to 1,060kg of downforce at 217 mph.
+The Racing variant adds a carbon-fibre front splitter, underfloor vortex generators (sounds very Back to the Future, doesn't it?), and an optional adjustable carbon rear wing, which, according to Denza, generates up to 1,060kg of downforce at 217 mph.
 If just over a tonne of downforce simply isn’t enough for you, the Special Edition pushes this further with a drag-reduction system and over 2,000kg of downforce at 186 mph.
-Ridiculous.
+Ridiculous!

 Motors, performance, and handling